aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/manage-presentation/convert-presentation/convert-powerpoint/convert-powerpoint-to-html/_index.md

     }
 }
 ```
-You also will need to implement CustomHeaderAndFontsController in Java, compile it, and add it to the module location \aspose.slides.via.java\lib\.
+You will need to implement CustomHeaderAndFontsController in Java, compile it, and add it to the module location \aspose.slides.via.java\lib\.
+This Java code shows you how `CustomHeaderAndFontsController` is implemented:
 ```java
 public class CustomHeaderAndFontsController extends EmbedAllFontsHtmlController {